natthamonrt/bootcamp_projects/README.md

 - DataTransformation.R - analyze data of "nycflights13" database that be transformed with R Programming
 - DataVisualization.R - visualize data of "diamonds" database by using ggplot2 and tidyverse packages
 - Stats.R - analyze titanic survival prediction with R programming
-- Web_scraping_project - webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest package
+- Web_scraping_project.pdf - webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest package